The d-separation criterion in Categorical Probability: Causal models and Markov categories

 where $\textsf{Pa}(X_i) = \{X_j: G \text{ contains the arrow } j \to i\}$ is the set of parents of $X_i$ relative to $G$.

-In the categorical framework, we can refine the notion of Bayesian networks via string diagrams, an idea that extends the categorical approach developed by Fong~\cite{Fo13} and others~\cite{Ri20,Ri21,Ga22, Ja19}.
-These diagrams arise naturally in \emph{categorical probability}, which refers more generally to recent work on axiomatizing probability theory with simple, algebraic rules which avoid the low-level machinery of measure theory by hiding it in the proofs of the relevant axioms~\cite{Fr20}.
+In the categorical framework, we can refine the notion of Bayesian networks via string diagrams, an idea that extends the categorical approach developed by Fong \cite{Fo13} and others \cite{Ri20,Ri21,Ga22, Ja19}.
+These diagrams arise naturally in \emph{categorical probability}, which refers more generally to recent work on axiomatizing probability theory with simple, algebraic rules which avoid the low-level machinery of measure theory by hiding it in the proofs of the relevant axioms \cite{Fr20}.

-In categorical probability, a probability measure or probability distribution on a set or measurable space $X$ is a morphism $p: I \to X$, depicted as
+In categorical probability, the basic primitives are conditional probability distributions, also known as Markov kernels.
+A Markov kernel is represented as a morphism $f: A \to X$, depicted as

-Here $I$ is a singleton set that is not drawn in the diagram, the upper wire represents the probability space $X$, and the box $p$ a probability distribution, considered now as a function with no input and one (random) output in $X$.
-Depending on the particular context, $p$ can be a finite probability distribution, a Gaussian, or a probability measure on an arbitrary measurable space.
-A conditional probability distribution---also known as a Markov kernel---is represented as a general morphism $f: X \to Y$, depicted as
+Here, $A$ represents the input space and $X$ the output space.
+The morphism $f$ can be understood as a map that assigns a probability distribution on $X$ to every point $a \in A$ in a measurable way.
+Depending on the particular context, $f$ can be a stochastic matrix representing a Markov kernel between finite sets, a linear map with added Gaussian noise, or an arbitrary measurable Markov kernel.
+For example, a finite stochastic matrix is defined as a map

+such that $f(- \, | \, a)$ is a probability distribution on $X$ for every $a \in A$.
+When choosing $A$ to be a singleton set $I$, a morphism $p: I \to X$ represents a probability distribution, depicted as

-where the wire $X$ represents the input and $Y$ the output space.
-The basic primitives in categorical probability are Markov kernels, of which probability distributions as above are special cases obtained by setting $X = I$.
+Here, $I$ is not drawn in the diagram, the upper wire represents the probability space $X$, and the box $p$ the distribution, considered now as a function with no input and one (random) output in $X$.
+Therefore, probability distributions are considered as special cases of the basic primitives in categorical probability by setting the input space $A$ to be a trivial object $I$.

 These morphisms can be composed into new ones.
-For example, composing $f$ with $p$, pictorially
+For example, composing $f:X \to Y$ with $p: I \to X$, pictorially

 gives rise to a new distribution of a random variable with values in $Y$.
-In the concrete setting, the composition is given by the Chapman-Kolmogorov equation, which reads for discrete distributions as
+In the concrete setting, the composition is given by the Chapman--Kolmogorov equation, which reads for discrete distributions as

 and for Markov kernels on arbitrary measurable spaces as

 where $A \in \Sigma_Y$, with $\Sigma_Y$ the $\sigma$-algebra of the measurable space $Y$.